EENCloud/api-docs/source/includes/_api_input_output.md

 ## Input port
 <!--===================================================================-->

-Input port can be used to detect for example a high temperature of a person, or an motion.
-Input device sends a signal and information to the camera, and camera is sending that signal to our system.
+An input port can be used to detect for example a high temperature of a person, or a motion.
+An input device sends a signal and information to the camera, and the camera is sending that signal to our system.

 <!--===================================================================-->
 ## Output port
 <!--===================================================================-->

-Output port can be used to send an signal from a specific output port to the connected device, such as doors, to open it.
+An output port can be used to send a signal from a specific output port to the connected device, such as doors, to open it.

-Output port can be manually activated by the user.
+The output port can be manually activated by the user.

 <!--===================================================================-->
 ## Check if camera is I/O capable
 <!--===================================================================-->

-To check if camera is I/O capable, first get camera object from `/g/device` API:
+To check if the camera is I/O capable get the camera object from `/g/device` API:

 `GET https://login.eagleeyenetworks.com/g/device?id=<camera id>`

-Look for `camera_parameters.active_settings.camera_io.d` key to determine if camera is I/O capable, and how much I/O ports it has.
+Look for `camera_parameters.active_settings.camera_io.d` key to determine if the camera is I/O capable, and how many I/O ports it has.
 The object is read-only.

 > Example camera with I/O support (showing data related to I/O only):